LukeGrahamLandry/franca/devlog.md

     i thought were helped by EXPERIMENT_LESS_DIRECT_CALLS. i wonder if they're the same problem or just both a crazy memory fuckup so same symptoms. if they're the same problem by some miracle that would be great. ugh i should just give up and make a garbage (collected) language.
+- emit_ir.(pending, new_constants, pending_set_lib) really can't be in temp() anymore.
+    - tho actually pending_set_lib was technically a race before because it just gets passed through to the codegenentry but outer_temp would be reset eventually in poll_until_finished.

 ## (Jul 25)